Jeffery Taubenberger: Career

-In search of the 1918 Spanish influenza virus
+Spanish flu

 Fearing government cutbacks Taubenberger looked for an application of PCR to the immense warehouse of tissue samples at the AFIP.
 He eventually settled on finding remains of the flu virus, which caused the 1918 "Spanish flu".
-The warehouse stored wax blocks from seventy-seven soldiers, who had died in the pandemic.
+The warehouse stored wax blocks from seventy-seven soldiers who had died in the pandemic.
 Taubenberger's team searched for samples of victims who had succumbed to the initial viral infection and not the subsequent bacterial pneumonia.
-Seven samples seemed promising.

-The genome of the flu virus includes about 13,000 base pairs, which had decayed into pieces as small as 100 base pairs.
-In order to make PCR work, primers have to be constructed, i.e. a short bit of DNA with mirror sequences of the sequence at the two end points of the fragment.
-They bind to the fragment, and with the help of a polymerase bases are added between the primers to make a copy.
-The millions of copies of the gene segment are labelled with a radioactive probe as they are being made.
-They can then be separated on a thin gel by running an electric current across the gel.
-The radioactive labels create a black mark on an X-ray film which is put over the gel.
+From serum tests it was known that the virus belonged to the H1N1 subtype.
+The team looked at all available sequences of influenza genes of this subtype to find out whether any parts of a given gene that were virtually identical.
+These were turned into primers.